wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 ## Prepare for OCP installation.

-   1 Copy the "playbook" folder to bastion node and go to the "playbook" folder.
+   1 Copy the "playbook" folder to bastion node and go to the "playbook" folder, and modify the variable definition file var.yml, where you need to set your own "redhat_username", "redhat_password" and "redhat_pool_ids".

    2 Install subscription-manager in each node: